dsccommunity/dsccommunity.org/content/community_calls/next_call.en.md

 if not done so for a long while.
 It is required to rename the default branch.

 - Releases
-  - DscResource.DocGenerator v0.7.2
+  - DscResource.DocGenerator v0.8.0
-  - DscResource.Test v0.14.3
+  - DscResource.Test v0.15.0
-  - DscResource.Common v0.10.1
   - Sampler v0.109.2 (_update repos to new pipeline files!_)
 - Preview releases
-  - DscResource.DocGenerator v0.7.3-preview0001
-  - DscResource.Common v0.10.2-preview0001
+  - DscResource.Test v0.15.1-preview0001

 #### Next Community Call

-Next community call is on the 10th of February.
+Next community call is on the 21th of April.
 Suggestions for talks are welcomed.